spinframework/spin-docs/content/api/hub/contributing.md

 $ git commit -S --signoff -m "Updating Spin Hub"
 ```

 > Note: the `--signoff` option will only add a Signed-off-by trailer by the committer at the end of the commit log message.
-In addition to this, it is recommended that you use the `-S` option which will GPG-sign your commits.
+In addition to this, it is required that you use the `-S` option which will GPG-sign your commits.
 For more information about using GPG in GitHub see [this GitHub documentation](https://docs.github.com/en/authentication/managing-commit-signature-verification/adding-a-gpg-key-to-your-github-account).

 ### Push Changes